Rudeboy (singer): Personal life

 On 22 March 2014 Okoye married Anita Isama, whom he met in 2004 during his studies at the University of Abuja.
 In 2013, their son Andre was born in Atlanta, Georgia, United States.
 The couple also have a set of twins who were delivered in Atlanta, USA.

-In August 2021, his wife filed for divorce due to irreconcilable differences with him.
+In August 2021, his wife filed for divorce due to irreconcilable differences with him after rumours of her having an affair with R.Sasikumar of Kampung Rawa.